mmarco02/SWEN1-Semester-Project/Protocol.md

 I chose to do this because since the usernames are unique + there is a generated UUID , it makes the Tokens unique to each user, so it can just be used as the Primary key. <br>
-My implementation of the Repositories, which resembles the JPA Repositories makes it easily possible to set the Type of the ID for an Entity in my Repositories.
+My implementation of the Repositories, which resembles the JPA Repositories makes it easily possible to set the Type of the ID for an Entity in my Repositories. <br>
+To Save the Genres for MediaEntries i use another Table calles MediaGenres which has a composite Primary key from the Entry Id and Genre